eclipse-archived/smarthome/tools/static-code-analysis/README.md

 - If the build is configured to fail on error, combined report will not be generated in the bundle that fails the build.
 You will see only the error message provided by the plugin that has failed the build;
 - .xml files are not proceeded by the PMD Maven Plugin - Maven PMD plugin has goal pmd:pmd (https://maven.apache.org/plugins/maven-pmd-plugin/pmd-mojo.html) that has parameters "language", "includes" and "compileSourceRoots" that can be configured to proceed .xml files, but this was not working as expected.
 The "language" attribute allows single value, so checking files in multiple languages seems not to be supported);
 - Flooded console output when running Checkstyle in debug mode in Maven  (- X ) - https://github.com/checkstyle/checkstyle/issues/3184;
-- Can not configure FindBugs Maven Plugin to fail the build only on high priority warnings, but add all warnings to the report (http://stackoverflow.com/questions/10645245/findbugs-maven-plugin-ignores-threshold).
-This means that currently FindBugs fails the build regardless of the `Priority` of the Bug.

 ## 3rd Party